rodekruis/qfa-api/README.md

 1. Prepare a kobo form as follows:
    * add one question of type `text`, whose content will be classified.
 Example: `feedback`.
-   * add up to three cascading select questions of type `select_one`, which determine how the text will be classified.
+   * add up to three cascading select questions of type `select_one` which will determine how the text will be classified.
 Example: `type`, `category`, `code`.
-   * fill in the possible choices in the `choices` sheet of the form exactly as explained [here](https://support.kobotoolbox.org/cascading_select.html#adding-cascading-question-sets-in-xlsform-option-1).
+   * fill in the possible choices in the `choices` sheet of the form exactly as explained [here](https://support.kobotoolbox.org/cascading_select.html#adding-cascading-question-sets-in-xlsform-option-1); these choices will be used as labels for the classification.
    * upload and deploy the form.

 > [!TIP]